quiquee/obc-docs/api/Openchain API.md

 }
 ```

 The GET /registrar/{enrollmentID} endpoint is used to confirm whether a given user is registered with the CA. If so, a confirmation will be returned.
 Otherwise, an authorization error will result.

 The DELETE /registrar/{enrollmentID} endpoint is used to delete login tokens for a target user.
 If the login tokens are deleted successfully, a confirmation will be returned.
 Otherwise, an authorization error will result.
 No payload is required for this endpoint.

 The GET /registrar/{enrollmentID}/ecert endpoint is used to retrieve the enrollment certificate of a given user from local storage.
 If the target user has already registered with the CA, the response will include a URL-encoded version of the enrollment certificate.
 If the target user has not yet registered, an error will be returned.
-If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URl-decoded.
+If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URL-decoded.
 This can be accomplished with the QueryUnescape method in the "net/url" package.

 #### Transactions